 Large Spinach and Vegetable Salad with Grilled Chicken Breast: (Will likely contain 2 cups of spinach)

-1 serving of protein (approximately 20-25g depending on amount of chicken)
+- 1 serving of protein (approximately 20-25g depending on the amount of chicken)

-1 serving fats (olive oil in dressing – best to use olive oil/vinegar combination)
+- 1 serving fats (olive oil in the dressing - best to use olive oil/vinegar combination)

-Consult your physician before to ensure you will get the proper nutrients on this diet, and then, use the guide below to track your foods!
+Consult your physician before to ensure you will get the proper nutrients on this diet, and then, use a food tracker to track your foods!